Ninedeadeyes/15-mini-python-games-tutorial-series/README.md

 6) The Haunted House= A mini adventure game.
 Your main goal is to escape the house with the loot. ( USING DICTIONARY DATA TYPE )

 7) One Click RPG= An Idle RPG using Tkinter GUI library  ( USING TUPLES DATA TYPE AND TKINTER GUI LIBRARY )

+8) A Grot's Life = A Survival crafting Game written in standard library where you play as a grot doing what a grot do. ( VERSION A USING OOP OBJECT ORIENTED PROGRAMMING WHILST VERSION B ALSO DEMONSTRATE HOW TO IMPORT FROM DIFFERENT PYTHON FILES' )